teuben/teunix/Env/UMD/vpn.md

 - what does it do on suspend?
-  -> seems to work on a suspend
+  -> seems to work after a suspend.
+Even if you switch locations, e.g. home to cafe.

 - what does it do on a reboot?
   -> will not re-connect